ViktorShev/DiscordShrinker/README.md

 2. Unzip the `DiscordShrinker.rar` file.

-3. Move the `DiscordShrinker` folder to the root of your `C:` drive.
+4. Move the `DiscordShrinker` folder to the root of your `C:` drive.

-4. Double click on the `register_right_click_option.reg` file to set up an option on the Windows right-click menu in order to use this script
+5. Double click on the `register_right_click_option.reg` file to set up an option on the Windows right-click menu in order to use this script

+- :information_source: Alternatively, you can clone this repository to get the contents.

 ---
 _Note: This script requires Python to be installed, which you can get [here](https://www.python.org/downloads/).
 The download link provided already ships with an FFMPEG executable_